 - Use multiple compute engines when applicable.

 - If the result of a compute job or an entire chain isn't needed until much later, offload it.
-This will start execution early on with AMD, while Nvidia gets a chance to batch multiple command lists.
+This will start execution early on with AMD, while Nvidia still gets a chance to profit from scheduling.

 - Signal early, signal often.